fernandozph/Automatic-Zoom-Join/README.md

 Finally, at the end time of the meeting it uses the taskkill command to terminate the Zoom.exe process.

 ## Update 1.3 ##
-* Added default filepaths for the various buttons so the user doesn't have to input the filepath every time, unless the default filepath is invalid
+* Added default filepaths for the various "buttons" so that the user doesn't have to input the filepath every time, unless the default filepath is invalid

 ## Update 1.2 ##
 * Fixed error with Zoom starting a download instead of launching